htrcoin/mn_installation/README.md

 ## IMPORTANT: Always make sure your masternode transactions are locked before you send coins, else it might destroy the transaction and you have to set it up again.

+## If you want to set up multiple masternodes:

+Create a new address for the Masternode (e.g. MN2).
+Follow the steps **6 - 9**.
+Then go to your **Coin Control Features** and **lock** the newly created masternode transaction.
+Repeat those steps for each additional masternode.

 ## VPS commands:
 ```
 hightemperatured getblockcount